harsh3710/Edwisor/README.md

-# Edwisor_Practice_Assignment
+# Edwisor
-It contains codes in R and Python and text files for all the practice modules.
+It contains all the practice assignments and project completed with Edwisor as a trainee